Skip to main content

 These lightweight filters use hollow fiber or ultrafiltration membranes to remove bacteria and protozoa from untreated water sources.
 They are essential for backcountry travel and disaster kits.

-The Timain Filter Straw 2-Pack (Under $25) is our budget pick at just $7.12 per straw.
-For complete water safety, pair a filter straw with MSR Aquatabs ($11.99) to kill viruses that filters miss.
+The Timain Filter Straw 2-Pack (Under $25) is our budget pick — one of the most affordable per-straw options available.
+For complete water safety, pair a filter straw with MSR Aquatabs to kill viruses that filters miss.

 Limitations: Do not remove chemicals, heavy metals, or TDS.
 Not designed for daily home use.